Coronavirus Bounce Back Loan Scheme

-The Chancellor of the Exchequer announced on Friday 17 April that the government backed loan scheme for large businesses affected by coronavirus has been expanded to cover all viable firms.
+The Chancellor of the Exchequer announced in April that the government backed loan scheme for large businesses affected by coronavirus has been expanded to cover all viable firms.
 Now, all viable businesses with turnover of more than £45m will be able to apply for government backed support.
 This complements existing support including the Covid Corporate Financing Facility and the Coronavirus Business Interruption Loan Scheme.
 See more details of this announcement here.

 The Coronavirus Business Interruption Loan Scheme supports small and medium-sized businesses, with an annual turnover of up to £45m, to access loans, overdrafts, invoice finance and asset finance of up to £5 million for up to six years.

 The scheme will be delivered through commercial lenders, backed by the Government-owned British Business Bank.
 The government will provide lenders with a guarantee of 80% on each loan (subject to a per-lender cap on claims) to give lenders further confidence in continuing to provide finance to SMEs.
 The government will also make a Business Interruption Payment to cover the first 12 months of interest payment and any lender-levied fees, so businesses will benefit from no upfront costs and lower initial repayments.

 In response to feedback received since the schemes launch, the Chancellor is taking further action by extending the scheme so that all viable small businesses affected by Covid-19, and not just those unable to secure regular commercial financing, will now be eligible.
 This change is designed to enable all long-term viable businesses experiencing difficulties as a result of the coronavirus outbreak to access finance.

 There are 40 accredited lenders able to offer the scheme, including all the major banks.

 It's expected that the scheme will run for an initial period of 6 months.
 There is no limit on the capacity of the scheme.